xxnatc/rest_api/natalie_chow/README.md

 Town is a resource that follows the CRUD interface.

 ##### Create
-A `POST` request to `/api/towns` allows you to create a new townsman (or a town, as named in the game).
+A `POST` request to `/api/towns` allows you to create a new townie (or a town, as named in the game).
 Customize your new town by sending in data in a JSON-formatted object, which takes the follow options:

 | Property     | Data Type | Default    |
 | ------------ | --------- | ---------- |